robfatland/nexus/bash/index.md

 This page of `nexus` focuses on configuring and operating a cloud data science Virtual Machine (VM).
-There are presumed some precursory steps: Secure a VM, download a keypair file `CloudKeyPair.pem`, change its file permissions to `0400`, get some coffee, log in to a `bash` terminal on the VM.
-That's the main substance of the precursor steps.
-Then jump into the bootstrapping process outlined below.

-Related:
+There are presumed some precursory steps:

+- Set up a PC with some operating system that supports Linux
+    - Laptop Linux will commonly support utility programs as needed, for example `conda`, `jupyter`, `docker`, `ssh`, `sftp`, `git`
+    - Laptop Linux might also feature a command line interface utility for a cloud, such as the `aws` utility for AWS.
+- Secure a cloud VM: For example through the cloud console or portal using a VM Create wizard
+    - This process includes downloading a keypair file `CloudKeypair.pem` with permissions set to `0400` using `chmod`
+- Get some coffee
+- Log in to a `bash` terminal on the VM
+    - From one's local/laptop `bash` via `ssh`
+    - From VSCode, the useful IDE
+    - From the cloud vendor's console typically called a cloud shell

+That's a quick review of precursor steps.
+We continue this narrative with two intermezzo sections: Resource links and notes on using Linux from a Windows PC.
+The narrative then jumps into the bootstrapping recipe for the cloud VM.

+## Related links and resources

 - [`conda` environments](https://robfatland.github.io/nexus/env)